Do electrical engineering students prioritise hands-on learning?

 What targeted support helps students navigate breadth and progression?

-Students ask for clearer guidance on module choice and for support that recognises discipline‑specific challenges, alongside action on gender imbalance.
+Students ask for clearer guidance on module choices and support that recognises discipline‑specific challenges, alongside action on gender imbalance.
 Make the Personal Tutor model visible and consistent across cohorts, and signpost careers support and wider facilities at key points in the academic year.
 Provide discipline‑specific workshops on emerging technologies and industry software, and organise modules to support smooth progression between topics.
 Regular analysis of student comments helps teams adjust provision quickly.

 How can programmes connect breadth to the workplace?